-- Do not "horse play" in the elevator as it may cause the elevator to stall and/or malfunction. - Leaning on the elevator door is prohibited as it causes the door to go off track and malfunction. - Holding the elevator door open is prohibited as it tricks the door into thinking something is in the way and shut down completely. - Never use an elevator in the event of a fire.
-People might become trapped in the event of a power failure or overcome by smoke.
+- Do not "horseplay" in the elevator as it may cause the elevator to stall and/or malfunction. - Leaning on the elevator door is prohibited as it causes the door to go off track and malfunction. - Holding the elevator door open is prohibited as it tricks the door into thinking something is in the way and shut down completely. - Never use an elevator in the event of a fire or storm.
+People might be overcome by smoke and/or become trapped in the event of a power failure.